Instructors

 Headshot of Amanda Page, a white woman in her 50s with shoulder-length dark brown hair, smiling and wearing a white gi jacket.

-Amanda (she/her/hers) 2nd dan, began training in 1992 in Delaware at a USAF dojo.
+Amanda Page (she/her/hers) began training in 1992 in Newark, DE.
+She has studied under John Messores Shihan (The Aikido Dojo in Largo, FL), the late Kevin Choate (Chicago Aikikai), and for a short time under Shibata Shihan (Berkeley Aikikai).
+In 2012, she began training at Seattle Aikikai under Malory Graham.
 She has been teaching since 2016.
-She has trained with, among others, John Messores Shihan (Largo, FL) and the late Kevin Choate Sensei (Chicago, IL), direct students of Mitsugi Saotome Shihan.
-And, for a short time under Shibata Shihan (Berkely, CA).
-In 2012, she began training at Seattle Aikikai under Malory Graham.
-In her day job, she is a Lead Product Designer at a software company specializing in accessibility.
-She believes that Aikido is a moving, fluid art, with many martial opportunities and possibilities, and loves to help people discover the joy of movement.
+She is a Product Designer at a software company specializing in accessibility.
+She loves to help people discover the joy of movement.

 Headshot of Malory Graham, a white woman in her 50s with shoulder-length brown hair, smiling and wearing a white gi jacket and a blue hakama.

-Malory Graham Sensei founded Seattle Aikikai in 1997.
-She started training in 1988 with Paul Sylvain Sensei and received her 6th Dan from Yamada Shihan in 2014.
+Malory Graham started training in 1988 with Paul Sylvain Shihan in Amherst, MA.
+She founded Seattle Aikikai in 1997 and received her 6th Dan from Yoshimitsu Yamada Shihan in 2014.
 She continues to develop her own training with Yoko Okamoto and Chris Mulligan Senseis of Aikido Kyoto.
-Along with teaching aikido and yoga, she has had tandem careers as a filmmaker and non-profit Executive Director.
-She has made films to promote women in aikido and has been deeply committed to the social justice/youth development field.
+Along with teaching Aikido, she has had tandem careers as a filmmaker and non-profit Executive Director.
+She is also a certified yoga instructor and has taught yoga to incarcerated youth with Yoga Behind Bars and loves bringing yoga into her Aikido warm-ups.
+She has made films to promote women in Aikido and has been deeply committed to the social justice and youth development fields.
+Her latest side project, the Aikido Idea Project, is about making Aikido more diverse and inclusive.

 Emeritus